-So, it is clear that it is w star which is a Wannier function r i minus r and the r j minus r where i and j are different sites will be equal to 0 and if i and j are same then that will lead to the normalization of the Wannier functions.
-Now, this is well known that when you want to write derivatives on a lattice one does it like this that.
-So, it is a f prime of x is equal to f of x plus h minus f of x divided by h and limit h tends to 0 that is the definition that we have learned probably in school.
-So, there is these Wannier functions which are written at r i plus d site where d is the nearest neighbor site and taken a subtracted the Wannier function at the ith site and then because it is a gradient.
+So, it is a f prime of x is equal to f of x plus h minus f of x divided by h and limit h tends to 0 that is a definition that we have learned probably in school.
+So, there is these Vanier functions which are written at r i plus d site where d is the nearest neighbor site and taken a subtracted the Vanier function at the ith site and then because it is a gradient.
 So, it should have a direction.
 So, this is that a d cap direction that is shown and divided by the d which is the length of the nearest neighbor vector or the distance nearest neighbor distance.
 So, because gradient is a vector so, thus this d cap which is in the direction connecting the two sites r i and r i plus d that is shown here.

 So, this is the definition of momentum or a gradient of a scalar function.
-Now, why is that required that is required because we need to write down the momentum the operation of the momentum on the wave function and this momentum is written as minus i h cross del del x.
-So, for del del x there is a shorthand notation which is del of x and we have taken h cross equal to 1 without any loss of generality and this is equal to a c i and w r i where c i is a is an operator at the site i and that is the Wannier function.
+Now why is that required that is required because we need to write down the momentum the operation of the momentum on the wave function and this momentum is written as minus i h cross del del x.
+So, for del del x there is a shorthand notation which is del of x and we have taken h cross equal to 1 without any loss of generality and this is equal to a c i and w r i where c i is a is an operator at the site i and that is the Vanier function.
+So, this can be written as minus i and then now you apply the gradient operator just from this equation 3 let us call that as equation 4.
+So, we apply the same thing.